-This walking tour takes you around Puebla's exceptional historical center.
-Wandering through Puebla's streets you will be astounded by the number of lovely colonial buildings with charming detail and colorful tiles, and be surprised by glimpses into elegant courtyards.
+Wandering around Puebla's exceptional historical center, you'll be astounded by the number of lovely colonial buildings with charming detail and colorful tiles, and be surprised by glimpses into elegant courtyards.

-Puebla's Zocalo has existed since the founding of the city in 1531 but was mainly used as a marketplace until the 1700s.
-Throughout history it has been a meeting place and social center of the city.
+Puebla's Zocalo is the best place to begin your walking tour.
+This plaza has existed since the founding of the city in 1531, but was mainly used as a marketplace until the 1700s.
+Throughout history, it has been a meeting place and social center of the city.
 This tree-lined square is surrounded by a variety of shops and restaurants.

 The Palacio Municipal, Puebla's town hall, is located on the Zocalo's north side and was completed in 1906.
 The building is an example of the Franco-Spanish Renaissance style typical of public architecture in Mexico during the rule of Porfirio Diaz.

 Puebla's cathedral, dedicated to the Immaculate Conception, is a treasure of colonial art.
 Designed by Francisco Becerra, the first stage of construction took place between 1575 and 1618.
 The initial plans included four corner towers like the cathedral of Valladolid, Spain.
 The bases of the towers were built and stand as testimony to the lofty plans.
 The second phase of construction was under the direction of Bishop Juan de Palafox y Mendoza who consecrated the cathedral on April 18, 1649.
-The main facade, in the sober mannerist style, is made of dark grey quarrystone and was completed in 1664.
+The main facade, in the sober Mannerist style, is made of dark gray quarry stone and was completed in 1664.

 - The towers are over 200 feet (70 m) high, the tallest in Mexico.